The Revenge Club: Production

-The series was commissioned by Paramount+ and produced by Gaumont and Freemantle as an adaptation of The Othello Club by J.D.
+The series was commissioned by Paramount+ and produced by Gaumont and Fremantle as an adaptation of The Othello Club by J.D.
 Pennington.
 The series was created by Gabbie Asher with episodes written by Matt Jones and Adam Usden.
 Both Pennington and Asher are executive producers alongside Alison Jackson and Jess Connell.
 Series producer is Margot Gavan Duffy.
 The series is directed by Tim Kirkby and Daniel O’Hara.

 The cast is led by Martin Compston, Aimee-Ffion Edwards, Meera Syal with Sharon Rooney, Douglas Henshall, Chaneil Kular and Amit Shah.

 Principal photography was underway in June 2025.

+Release

+The six-part series was released on Paramount+ on 12 December 2025.

+Reception

+Lucy Mangan in The Guardian gave the show three stars and said it had "enough to keep you hooked even after you realise too many of the characters are ciphers, the main action is preposterous but that the brutal misery of divorce is somehow perfectly evoked and underlies every moment.
+It makes you want to cry even as you laugh in disbelief at the shenanigans unfolding”.
+James Jackson in The Times praised the cast and said the series "grabs you from the off as an almost infuriatingly watchable bit of black-hearted fun" with "engagingly contrasting characters, bouncing off each other as if in a pinball machine of retribution".